leerob/dart-react-todo/README.md

 - **`pubspec.lock`**
   - This file specifies the version of each dependency installed in the project.
-    It will be automatically updated when dependencies change in `pubspec.yaml` or by running `pub upgrade`.
+    It will be automatically updated when dependencies change in `pubspec.yaml` or by running `pub upgrade`. __[It should only be committed in application packages](https://dart.dev/guides/libraries/private-files)__

 #### [dart_dev](https://github.com/Workiva/dart_dev)

-dart_dev is a centralized tooling package built on top of the Dart SDK.
+`dart_dev` is a centralized tooling package built on top of the Dart SDK.
 All Dart projects eventually share a common set of development requirements:

 - Tests (unit, integration, and functional)
-- Code coverage
 - Consistent code formatting
 - Static analysis to detect issues
 - Documentation generation